Contact firstname.lastname@example.org to...

 - Distribute a shareable version of the Time To Be Bold commercial for use by your local TV and radio stations.

-- Request quantities of promotional materials to distribute to community partners.
+Request Time to Be Bold promotional materials to distribute to community partners.

-- Change any contact information on TimeToBeBold.org/Find Services to help new referrals find OIB services quickly.
+- Change any program contact information on TimeToBeBold.org/Find Services to help new referrals find OIB services quickly in your state.

 The state OIB program will have a clearly defined plan and policy concerning statewide outreach activities so that the agency’s purpose, eligibility criteria, and information about accessing services can be shared.
 The outreach plan will include contact with the medical community, specify the types of activities the OIB staff are required to complete, and include provisions for providing education/training about blindness and low vision to community partners who may assist consumers in community integration.

 Agencies will have a community outreach packet or toolkit with appropriate information and resources.
 Community outreach training will be tailored to the occasion and organization and will encourage community support for older people with visual impairments.
 Outreach will include multiple formats, such as pamphlets, flyers, presentations, press releases, public service announcements, and consistent use of social media/internet resources.
 Staff will explore and access opportunities to publicize the program and recruit potential consumers.
 Outreach materials will be culturally sensitive, accessible, and in appropriate languages.

 Any agency that does not implement best practices will have a plan in place to move toward best practices that includes an expeditious timetable and benchmarks.

 While moving toward best practices, place priority on generating referrals and developing outreach materials.

 It is unacceptable to do no or minimal community outreach or to expect staff to do community outreach without adequate training and resources.